 Ornament Night: A Jolly Holiday Tradition

-In my family, we've always had a fun holiday tradition.
-We always spend one evening together making Christmas ornaments with the whole family.
-Sometimes it can be challenging to come up with ornaments easy enough for the little kids.
+In my family, we've always had a fun holiday tradition—we always spend one evening together making Christmas ornaments with the whole family.
+Sometimes it can be challenging to come up with ornaments easy enough for the little kids to make.

 Now I'm carrying this wonderful tradition forward with my grandchildren.
 This year we made these super easy and fun clothespin reindeer Christmas ornaments.
 It's such a simple craft project that even very young kids can do it.

 There are only two really essential materials needed for this craft—clothespins and glue—though I like to add other elements to give the reindeer some personality.

 - Clothespins (These are the we used to make our ornaments.
 They are the flat, slotted kind, so they fit together and stick well.
 I can usually find them at the dollar store, but if they aren't available in a store near you, you can always get them on Amazon.) crafting clothespins

 - Googly-eyes also add a lot to them.
 I like , as they give the reindeer some added personality. the ones with the eyelashes

 Use anything else you can think of that will add to their charm.
 The only limit is your imagination.
 I find it amazing the ideas kid will come up with!

 - Glue two of the craft clothespins together as shown below.

 - Add eyes and other features.
 You can add a pom pom or some other item for a nose, or simply draw it on with a marker.

 - Add embellishments as desired.